 At Larry Pitt & Associates, we understand the process of applying for SSD benefits – and we want to help you through it.
-Our experienced Philadelphia Social Security Disability attorneys have helped thousands of people just like you who suffered from a debilitating and/or permanent physical disability.
-That is why we are a trusted name and resource for people in and around Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties.
+Our experienced Philadelphia Social Security Disability lawyers have helped thousands of people just like you who suffered from a debilitating and/or permanent physical disability.
+That is why we are a trusted name and resource for people in and around Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
 If you believe you are entitled to SSD benefits, let us help you get them.

 A physical disability can be acquired (like breaking your back in a fall, or developing a disease or condition like Multiple Sclerosis), congenital (where you are born with a condition, like a heart defect) or hereditary (where a condition, like hemophilia for example, is passed through the genes).
 Certain mental or “impairments considered severe enough to prevent an individual from doing any gainful activity” according to the SSA.
 Those physical impairments include:

 - Cardiovascular system conditions, such as heart attacks and strokes

 - Digestive system conditions, such as those caused by liver disease or by conditions like IBS

 - Endocrine disorders affecting the adrenal, pancreas, parathyroid, pituitary and thyroid glands

 - Genitourinary disorders, or chronic kidney disease or disorders

 - Musculoskeletal system conditions like arthritis or a spinal cord injury